Kalaripayattu – 3,000-Year-Old Indian Martial Art From Which Kung Fu And Karate Emerged

 According to Chinese legend, the Buddhist sage Bodhi Dharma (also known as Bodhidharma) was a semi-legendary monk who lived during the 5th or 6th century.
 He came from India to the Shaolin Monastery, the main temple of the Shaolin school of Buddhism to this day.

 Martial arts in India existed for over 3000 years and is mentioned in the Vedas.
-Kalaripayattu is considered the original and the oldest surviving martial art on the Indian subcontinent, especially in the region of Kerala and Tamil Nadu, and it is still in existence.
+Kalaripayattu is considered the original and the oldest surviving martial art on the Indian subcontinent, especially in the regions of Kerala and Tamil Nadu, and it is still in existence.

 God Vishnu Mastered This Martial Art